With aid headed to Gaza, risks remain to getting food to its starving population

 An uncle of the man denies Israel's claim and told NPR this person was a police officer in charge of guarding aid.
 Before his death, Israeli security forces had warned the man to stop his work, his uncle said.

-The food center is eastern Rafah, a city in the southern Gaza Strip where more than 1.5 million people are taking shelter.
+The food center is eastern Rafah, a city in the southern Gaza Strip where more than a million people are taking shelter.

 "Today's attack on one of the very few remaining UNRWA distribution centres in the Gaza Strip comes as food supplies are running out, hunger is widespread and, in some areas, turning into famine," UNRWA Commissioner-General Philippe Lazzarini said in a statement.
 "Every day, we share the coordinates of all our facilities across the Gaza Strip with parties to the conflict.
 The Israeli Army received the coordinates including of this facility yesterday [Tuesday]."